 Where and when does career counseling take place?

 Students can schedule appointments with their career advisor by phone or email at any time during the year between 9 AM - 4 PM.
-Career counseling appointments take place in Graduate Business Career Services, Room HGS 350.
+Career counseling appointments take place in Business Career Services, Room HGS 350.

 How can I decide what career is right for me?

 Meet with your career advisor and utilize the Career Leader self-assessment instrument.
 Once you've completed that instrument you can talk with your advisor to gain a fuller understanding of your career choices.

 Do I need to schedule counseling appointments or can I just drop in?

 You have a better chance of seeing your advisor if you schedule an appointment in advance.
 You can call or email the Business Career Services staff to schedule an appointment.
 Students can schedule appointments with our staff at any time during the year between 9:00 am and 4:00 pm.
 If you have quick questions that aren't too involved, you may walk-in, but there is always a chance that the advisor you need to talk with will be busy with another student.

 What if I miss my counseling appointment?